Unlocking Hidden Potential: How Renovation is Addressing the Dutch Housing Shortage

 Transforming Non-Residential Buildings

-- Case Studies: Successful conversions, such as former office buildings in Amsterdam and industrial spaces in Rotterdam, demonstrate the feasibility of adaptive reuse.
+- Case Studies: Office-to-apartment conversions in Amsterdam and industrial transformations in Rotterdam show the potential of adaptive reuse.

 Environmental Benefits